FrancisVila/MFT_convert/content/en/docs/TransferCFT/datasheet.md

 ## Java

-If you are implementing either <span class="mc-variable suite_variables.TrustedFileName variable">TrustedFile</span> or <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> with <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>, ensure that you have Java JRE 8 installed.
+If you are implementing either {{< TransferCFT/trustedfilename  >}} or {{< TransferCFT/securerelayname  >}} with {{< TransferCFT/transfercftname  >}}, ensure that you have Java JRE 8 installed.

 ## Standard defaults

-The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for {{< TransferCFT/componentshortname  >}}.
 For more information, refer to: [www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?&page=31).

 <table>
    <thead>